Skyblueballykid/LKH_TSP/README.md

 Feel free to use these simple functions which are released mostly to motivate those working on TSP to use the LKH solver.

 [Kostas Alexis](mailto:konstantinos.alexis@gmail.com)

+Includes a simple brute force solution in C++.